bugsbunnyshah/braineous/about.md

 ---
 layout: about
-title: What is Braineous?
+title: ROADMAP
-subtitle: An Open Source Data Platform.
+subtitle: CR2 (Candidate Release 2) and GA (General Availability)
 permalink: /about/
 ---